AlexSaeChao/reading-notes/README.md

 ## Thank you for passing by this page

-This page is the home page for my reading notes as i go through Code Fellows.
+This page is the home page for my reading notes as I go through Code Fellows.
 Below are the table of contents.

 ### Table of Contents